-Arista Truck Systems is the best choice for Dry Freight Van Bodies
+Arista is the best choice for Dry Freight Van Bodies

 Dry freight van bodies are very versatile and can be configured many different ways to fit your specific application.
 There are several sidewall construction types including vinyl sides (Curtainsider) for maximum flexibility.
-Check out our van body gallery page for an overview of different styles or the option page to see what components are available when designing a van body.
-The how to build page can help you think about what options best fit your application and the brands/tech specs page contains additional information and dimensional specs.
+Check out our van body gallery page for an overview of different styles or the Body Options tab below to see what components are available when designing a van body.
+The How To Build tab can help you think about what options best fit your application and the Brands/Tech Specs tab contains additional information and dimensional specs.

 For a first-hand look at some of the product lines we offer, you can open up any of the following manufacturer brochures.
 Click on the image to open the PDF file, and once open you can easily save these brochures to your computer's hard drive.

 Useful questions to ask yourself when considering a dry freight van body purchase